 The best time to observe the phenomenon is when the moon is near the horizon.
 Scientists and astronomers aren’t exactly sure why, but thanks to some sort of optical illusion a low-hanging moon looks unnaturally large when seen through trees, directly above buildings, or any other terrestrial object.

-In short, get out your camera, go find a nice backdrop to view the moon against — and don’t worry about it.
+In short, get out your camera, go find a nice backdrop to view the moon against — and just enjoy the bright moon hanging in the sky.